reviewdoubleblind2/shallow_or_deep/Scripts/data_wrangling/Readme.md

 In this folder you can find three notebooks, each of this notebook correspond to a process in the data cleaning/wrangling.

+1. **top5 and quartiles.ipynb:** this notebook can be used for filtering those functions who has a length less than the firts quartile (q1) or greater tha the third quartile (q3).
+Moreover for the multi-class classification it is used for filtering only the top 5 vulnerabilities.
+1. **Partition_Train_val_test_ANDTokenizer.ipynb:** This notebook can be used for splitting tha data into train, validation and test set.
+It can be also used for generating the Tokenizers (element needed to obtain the vocabulary and generate the tfidf representations).**For this notebook we need the output of the previous notebook**
+1. **Matrix_vectors_representations.ipynb:** this notebook can be used to generate the respective sequences (inputs for DL) for each dataset and representations for CNN and RNN, you can also use this notebook for **tfidf** generating the bag of words (BOW) for random forest. **For this notebook we need the output of the previous notebook**